3mdeb/news-and-ideas/blog/content/post/2020-08-26-coreboot-riscv.md

 #### 4. Configure payload

+> Unfortunately using demonstration payloads such as `coreinfo` or `tint` is not possible as they use `libpayload` library which does not support RISC-V architecture yet.
+However, there is a [WIP branch](https://review.coreboot.org/c/coreboot/+/31356) working on adding initial support for RISC-V you can check out.

-As an example payload I will use SeaBIOS.
+As an example payload I will use SeaBIOS, which you can later use to boot the operating system.

-Firstly you need to clone the reposotory.
+Firstly you need to clone the repository.

 ```sh
 $ git clone https://review.coreboot.org/seabios.git